jteijema/ASReview-experimental-models/README.md

 Word2Vec + DAN (Deep Averaging Network): Combines the Word2Vec embeddings with a Deep Averaging Network for effective text classification.

-SciBert: A language model based on BERT, trained on scientific text

 ## Installation

 To install this plugin, use one of the following method: